Getting ready for a new product launch?

 Think about it: what’s one of the most recognizable features of your new product, and how can you use it to get people engaged?

-For one, you need a clear distribution strategy ready to go.
+You need a clear distribution strategy ready to go.
 Which channels will you be using?
-Your website?
-Amazon?
+Is your website eCommerce ready, or are you distributing through a larger retailer like Amazon?

 Beyond that, you should be able to show a plan of what percent share of distribution will be contributed by each channel (I recommend using a pie chart to show this as accurately as possible).

 Even smaller details like packaging come into play here.
-You may not think it, but everything from the look of the product itself to the packaging it comes in is important – not to mention the effect it could have on your overall costs.
+You may not think it, but everything about your product’s look, including packaging has an impact on how your audience perceives your product – not to mention the effect fancy packaging has on your overall costs.

 Generally, you want everything about the look of your product to be in line with your brand.
-Again, think of Apple: all of its products and packaging are sleek, minimal, and modern.
+Again, think of Apple: all of its products are sleek, minimal, and modern and come packaged in a clean, white box, immediately recognizable as an Apple product.

 Get Your New Product Launch Ready on Amazon

-If your planning to distribute through Amazon (and if you’re selling a physical product, you absolutely should), you have some work to do.
+If you’re planning to distribute through Amazon (and if you’re selling a physical product, you absolutely should), you have some work to do.

 If you’re new to the network, you’ll first need to decide if you’re going to sell as a vendor or a seller.
-For help with that, check out my complete guide here.
+For help getting started, check out my complete guide here.

-Then, you need to go about optimizing your listing and making sure it’s as competitive as possible.
+Get to work optimizing your listing and making sure it’s as competitive as possible.

 Luckily, you have plenty of tools at your disposal to help you keep tabs on the competition and figure out where your product fits into the niche.

-And when it comes to optimization, you’ll need to rely on some good ol’ keyword research to make sure your product titles, descriptions, images, and features are able to found by your audience and Amazon’s algorithm.
+And when it comes to optimization, you’ll need to rely on keyword research to make sure your product titles, descriptions, images, and features are able to found by your audience and Amazon’s algorithm.

 Want more info on how to properly optimize?
 I’ve got you covered here.